Banking Banking Basics

 Credit union vs. bank: Which is right for you?

 Figuring out whether a credit union or a bank is right for you depends on your financial priorities and goals.
-If earning interest or borrowing money isn’t a high priority for you, then a bank is a good choice.
-You can take advantage of the accessibility and convenience in managing your money wherever you are.
+If earning interest or borrowing money isn't a high priority for you, a bank is a good choice.
+You can take advantage of the accessibility and convenience of managing your money wherever you are.

 Is a credit union better than a bank?